Workflow: Visium HD cell-level

 Spatial domain identification

-First, we identify highly variable genes (HVGs) in the target area.
-Note that spatially variable genes (SVGs) could be used instead.
+First, we identify highly variable genes (HVGs) within the target region.
+Note that spatially variable genes (SVGs) could be used as an alternative.

 vhdsub <- logNormCounts(vhdsub)